JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7962 days**.

-And here is a just a random fact -  **The first Labor Day holiday was celebrated on Tuesday, September 5, 1882, in New York City**.
+And here is a just a random fact -  **In 1991, during an attempted political coup on Russian President Boris Yelstin, food supplies had dwindled down at the parliament buildings so they ordered Pizza Hut to deliver pizzas**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)